top of page

 In mineral processing operations, the solid-liquid separation process carries consequences that extend well beyond tailings management alone, and its performance directly constrains the economic and environmental sustainability of a mineral processing operation.
 Historically, as Pullum (2007) notes, conventional tailings disposal involved pumping low-concentration slurries to large catchment dams, although this approach is generally no longer acceptable, as environmental and economic imperatives are prohibitive.
 The resulting paradigm shift toward thickened paste has remarkably altered pipeline behaviour.
 Consequently, the dewatering circuit has evolved into a more complex process, demanding the reliable measurements and monitoring of key variables for effective control and optimisation.

-In this article, we will examine the limitations of the conventional approach, its assumptions, and the evidence for the need for additional data points to manage the circuit more efficiently.
-We will probe into the cost of not measuring bed-levels and slurry rheology, how the density-only control philosophy can be insufficient for thickening optimisation and managing the underflow pumps, limitations of laboratory rheology [Sun et al, 2026], how finer particles in clays can produce considerably different underflow rheology even when density stays the same [Bower et al, 2026], and how having a conservative approach can produce inefficient outcomes.
+In this article, we will examine the limitations of the conventional methods to manage the dewatering circuit.
+We will highlight how finer particles in clays can produce considerably different underflow rheology even when density stays the same [Bower et al, 2026], how the laboratory rheology can be non-representative [Sun et al, 2026], and how having a conservative approach can produce inefficient outcomes.
+We will probe into the relevance of continuous bed level and rheology measurements in thickener control and the cost of not measuring them.

 Susceptibility of the Process